 Despite promising research showing the benefits of self-supervision and MIL, one aspect of WSI analysis that has yet to be addressed in the literature is whether self-supervision can be applied at the slide level via multiple instance learning.
 Thus, we propose a novel fusion of self-supervision and MIL, which we call SS-MIL, as a method for learning unsupervised representations for WSIs.
 Our method first trains a patch-wise encoder using SimCLR [39].
 Then, each patch is embedded to yield a collection of instances for each WSI.
 Each collection is divided into multiple subsets, each representing the WSI, which MIL then fuses to yield multiple slide-level representations.
 Through this operation on the same slide, a positive pair for contrastive learning is created.
 Similarly, a negative pair is created for a different slide.
 This MIL model is then trained using contrastive loss.
 The resulting slide-level representations are therefore created without any supervision.
 We then apply supervision to these unsupervised representations in both a classification and regression task.
-For classification, we subtype non-small cell lung cancer (NSCLC) into lung adenocarcinoma (LUAD, n = 541) and squamous cell carcinoma (LUSC, n = 512) using the publicly available Cancer Genome Atlas (TCGA)-NSCLC dataset.
+For classification, we subtype NSCLC into lung adenocarcinoma (LUAD, n = 541) and squamous cell carcinoma (LUSC, n = 512) using the publicly available Cancer Genome Atlas (TCGA)-NSCLC dataset.
 For regression, we score the degree of proliferation (i.e., mitotic activity) in breast cancer using the publicly available TUPAC16 dataset.
 We demonstrate through ablation experiments that the unsupervised slide-level feature space can easily be fine-tuned using a fraction of labeled slides, indicating the unsupervised feature space is meaningful.
 Not only is SS-MIL a novel, label-less approach to computational pathology, but it also creates an opportunity in which vast amounts of unlabeled or irrelevantly labeled WSIs may benefit the development of models in computational pathology.

 Our main contributions in this paper are: (1) a novel fusion of self-supervision at the slidelevel; (2) an unsupervised method (SS-MIL) to learn representations of WSIs; (3) empirical evidence suggesting that ImageNet features may outperform self-supervised features at the slide-level, contrary to previous studies; and (4) empirical evidence via ablation studies demonstrating that the resulting unsupervised feature space is rich.